grafana/tallycat-hackathon14/README.md

 - Where is all this cardinality coming from?

 🛠️ Tools like OpenMetadata and DataHub solve this for analytics.
-🔎 TallyCat brings the same governance principles to observability — where they’re still missing.
+🔎 TallyCat brings the same governance principles to observability — where they're still missing.

 With TallyCat, you get visibility and control over the structure and cost of the data you send to your observability backend.